The 11 Best 3D Modeling Software Packages

 About These Choices

 The 3D modeling software listed here isn’t to be considered a comprehensive list.
 There are loads more programs out there that perform well.
 These are all enterprise-grade, stand-alone programs (though some may integrate with other programs) that are used by many major studios.
-Most of these programs have free educational versions, though some only have discounted options available.
-In most cases, educational pricing discounts are a good measure of industry adoption.
-The more widely-used a 3D modeling program is—the deeper the educational discounts tend to be!
-The more specialized a program gets the more likely it’s only to offer commercial licensing options.
+We use many of these programs in developing specific assets for many of our 3D rendering services.
+Whether it’s algorithmic modeling, real-world lighting simulation, or real-time visualization—the software on this list has it covered.